AxelSparkster/spaceblog.github.io/_posts/2021-02-22-adding-an-apex-domain-and-custom-subdomain-on-github-pages.md

 toc_label: "Table of Contents"
 ---

-# Preface

 Officially, this is my first post on this blog!
 So, this is a little exciting.

+One of my goals with this blog - like I mentioned in the About page - is to help people.
+And recently, I came across something I got stuck on... dealing with domain name setups.
+In particular, having one of my GitHub Pages repos to point towards an apex domain (example.com) and another towards a subdomain of the same domain (blog.example.com).

-But that's not why we're here, right?
-Let's get to the real content here.
-If you're looking for the quick fix, just shoot down to the [tl;dr section](#the-fix-tldr).
+If you're looking to get past the nitty gritty backstory and want to know how to set it up, just shoot down to the [tl;dr section](#how-to-tldr).

 # Context

 As of the time I'm creating this post - I'm what I consider pretty much a beginner to web development.
-I went to ng-conf](https://www.ng-conf.org) in beautiful Salt Lake City in 2019, but other than that, it's really been mostly self learning since my job only primarily works with C#.NET and Visual Basic.
+I went to [ng-conf](https://www.ng-conf.org) in beautiful Salt Lake City in 2019, but other than that, it's really been mostly self learning since my job only primarily works with C#.NET and Visual Basic.
 To get myself familiar with web technologies, I've been making a personal website that I'm coding in Angular while also having a development blog in Jekyll on the side (this one).

 Originally, I wanted to have these both be in the same repository, with the main Angular website being hosted at [shootinginto.space](shootinginto.space) and the Jekyll blog being hosted in a subdirectory at [shootinginto.space/blog](shootinginto.space/blog) (don't try clicking on that - it doesn't exist!), but that presented some way more issues and more trouble than it was worth.
 So, instead, I followed the advice of some comments here and there and ended up making two GitHub repositories - one for the actual website, and one for the Jekyll blog.